dnth/timm-flutter-pytorch-lite-blogpost/README.md

-# TIMM at the Edge: How I Deploy SOTA Image Model on Android with TorchScript and Flutter - For Free
+# TIMM at the Edge: How to Deploy 645 PyTorch Image Models on Android with TorchScript and Flutter

 ![img](https://dicksonneoh.com/images/portfolio/timm_torchscript_flutter/post_image.png)